This page outlines matters relating to the academic side of undertaking Erasmus here at UL.

 A module list will be selected provisionally and then finalised by the end of week two of the semester.
 The module booklets can be downloaded from the left side of this page.
 Detailed module descriptions can be found by using the module dropdown menu at the following link https://bookofmodules.ul.ie/.
 Please note that this link contains modules that are not applicable to Erasmus students.

 Erasmus students compile their own timetable.
 Students will attend classes over the first two weeks of the semester before finalising their timetable and registering for their selected modules.
 Consultation meetings with University of Limerick Erasmus Academic Coordinators are arranged, in order to obtain academic advice.
 These meetings will take place during week one and two of the semester.

 English Language Requirements

-Erasmus students are required to have a B2 level of English (as per the Common European Framework of Reference for Languages).
+Erasmus students are required to have a B2, or equivalent, level of English (as per the Common European Framework of Reference for Languages).
 Students will need to provide their most recent english langugae certificate when completing an application.
 We accept TOEFL, IELTS, OLS and equivalent certificates.

 English as a Foreign Language (EFL) Classes